Crispy and crunchy chicken samosas, none can possibly resist this…

 - Cilantro, chopped- ¼ cup

-- Water- enough to make a soft dough (add little by little while kneading)
+- Water- ¾ cup (add little by little while kneading)

 - Egg, beaten- 1 (optional)

-- All-purpose flour or maida (mixed with water) paste
+- All-purpose flour or maida - 1 tbsp mixed with 1½ tbsp water

 - Oil- to deep fry samosas